DST-Det: Simple Dynamic Self-Training for Open-Vocabulary Object Detection: Experiments

+This section mainly presents visual examples of visual improvements, pseudo-label examples, visual analysis, and failure case analysis.
+In addition, we also point out the impact of our work, limitations, and future work.

 \textbf{Visual Improvements Analysis.} In Fig.~\ref{fig:visual_exp_results} (b), we present several visual improvements over a strong baseline (32.0 $\text{AP}_{r}$) on LVIS.
 Compared to the baseline, our method demonstrates effective detection and segmentation of novel classes, such as soup and beer bottles.
+In Fig.~\ref{fig:supp_improvement}, we present more visual examples of the LVIS datasets.
+These classes are rare and do not have any annotations during the training, which proves the effectiveness of finding novel and rare classes.

 \textbf{Qualitative Novel Class Example in DST.} We further visualize the generated novel examples in Fig.~\ref{fig:visual_exp_results}.
 Most visual examples exhibit satisfactory quality after the filtering operation in PLMs.
 Compared with previous methods, which treat the novel classes as background, our method directly forces the detector to train the classification head with the assistance of VLM.
 Despite overlapping or repetitive proposals, we can successfully train the detector by modifying only the classification loss within the RPN and RoI heads.
-Additional visual examples are presented in the appendix.

 \textbf{Failure Cases Visualization.} In Fig.~\ref{fig:failure_case}, we present several failure examples on LVIS.
-Although our method has introduced the pseudo-labeling module for novel classes during training, many objects of novel classes cannot be detected or classified correctly.
+Although our method introduced the pseudo-labeling module for novel classes during training, many novel class objects cannot be detected or classified correctly.
+We argue that adopting stronger VLMs can solve this issue.

 \textbf{Pseudo Labels Visualization.} This section presents additional visualization results.
-Specifically, we present the pseudo labels generated by our pseudo-labeling module in ~\ref{fig:plm_vis}.
+Specifically, we present the pseudo labels generated by our pseudo-labeling module in Fig.~\ref{fig:plm_vis}.
 The visualization results are alongside the ground truth annotations for comparison.
 Our pseudo labels can successfully recall the novel class annotations not seen during training.

+\textbf{Limitation and Future Work.} Our proposed approach leverages a better VLM model to generate high-quality pseudo labels, where the zero-shot ability of VLMs affects the quality of novel class labels.
+However, with more strong VLMs in the future~\cite{CLIP,li2022scaling}, our method is more feasible for large vocabulary applications.
+Another direction is to explore our framework under multi-dataset detection using one model with a large vocabulary size, which will fully utilize the potential of VLM's vocabulary scope to generate more accurate labels.